 Treatment Options for Kidney Diseases

-Treatment for kidney diseases depends on the cause of your kidney disease, the acutenesss of presentation of kidney failure, the severity of the disease and overall health of the patient.
+- Treatment for kidney diseases depends on the cause of your kidney disease, the acuteness of presentation of kidney failure, the severity of the disease and overall health of the patient.
 Discuss with your doctor regarding these issues.

-Chronic kidney disease is not reversible caused mostly by diabetes and high blood pressure.
+- Chronic kidney disease is not reversible caused mostly by diabetes and high blood pressure.
 It can also be caused by medications, and immune diseases etc...
-Treatment for these usually involve a combination of strategies including medications (ACE inhibitors, ARBs), immunosupressives, diet, optimal blood pressure and blood sugar control and lower protein diet,.
-Anemia, phosphrous and cholestrol control and avoiding smoking will also help.
+Treatment for these usually involve a combination of strategies including medications (ACE inhibitors, ARBs), immunosuppresses, diet, optimal blood pressure and blood sugar control and lower protein diet,.
+Anemia, phosphorus and cholesterol control and avoiding smoking will also help.
 Chronic kidney disease usually progresses and patients may need dialysis when kidney function decreases to less than 10-15 percent.
 Your kidney specialist can discuss these various options with you.